 5. Apply A Thin Coat Of Sealer

 Before you start sealing, be sure to be equipped with protective gear.
 It can be dangerous to get sealer in your eyes and on your skin.
 Gloves and glasses will be most helpful.
-Opening windows if your indoors will also be helpful, as the smell is potent.
+Opening windows if you are indoors will also be helpful, as the smell is potent.
 Before you start, also be sure the weather is sunny and not raining.
 The optimal temperature is between 50 and 90 degrees Fahrenheit.

 Prepare whatever sealer you have chosen according to the instructions on its packaging.
 Most commonly, you will roll on the sealer with paint rollers, or spray it with a sprayer.
-“Whether you are rolling or spray applying a sealer, always strive for maximum coverage.
-The typical coverage rate is 250 to 300 square feet per gallon, depending on the porosity of the concrete.”
-Source

 Applying a thin coat first will help it soak in if it’s a penetrating sealant.
 Be sure to wait for it to dry before applying the second coat.
 Read all the directions for usage and amount.